finbourne/lusid-sdk-java/sdk/docs/FundsApi.md

         FundsApi apiInstance = ApiFactoryBuilder.build(fileName).build(FundsApi.class);
         String scope = "scope_example"; // String | The scope of the Fund.
         String code = "code_example"; // String | The code of the Fund.
 Together with the scope this uniquely identifies the Fund.
-        ValuationPointDataRequest valuationPointDataRequest = new ValuationPointDataRequest(); // ValuationPointDataRequest | The valuationPointDataRequest which contains the diary entry code to mark as final.
+        ValuationPointDataRequest valuationPointDataRequest = new ValuationPointDataRequest(); // ValuationPointDataRequest | The details of the Valuation Point to mark as final.
-        String navTypeCode = "navTypeCode_example"; // String | When provided Finalises the Valuation Point of the specified NAV Type.
-When not provided the Primary NAV Type will be Finalised. try {
+        String navTypeCode = "navTypeCode_example"; // String | When provided, finalises the Valuation Point of the specified NAV Type, otherwise the Primary NAV Type will be used. try {
             // uncomment the below to set overrides at the request level
             // ValuationPointDataResponse result = apiInstance.finaliseCandidateValuationPoint(scope, code, valuationPointDataRequest, navTypeCode).execute(opts);